ThanosDodd/better-first-contributions/README.md

 ## Merge your pull request NOW on our website!

-Visit xxx, login using your github account and merge the request right away!<br>
+Visit [our website](https://www.betterfirstcontributions.com/), login using your github account and merge the request right away!<br>
 Want to know more about this project?
 Watch the YouTube video!

 ---